Minden, Louisiana

-Minden is a city and parish seat in Webster Parish, Louisiana, United States.
+Minden is a small city in and the parish seat of Webster Parish, Louisiana, United States.
 It is located twenty-eight miles east of Shreveport.
-As of the 2010 census, the city had a total population of 13,082.
+As of the 2020 census, the city had a total population of 11,928.
+The Main Street district of Minden is recognized as a Louisiana Main Street Community, a Louisiana Cultural Products District, and is sited on the National Register of Historic Places.
+Minden is the core and principal city of the Minden Micropolitan Statistical Area, consisting of all of Webster Parish, which is part of the Shreveport–Bossier City–Minden CSA.

 History

 Minden was established in 1836 by Charles Veeder.
-Native sons include Gene Austin and Louis Dunbar.

 The town's name is derived from the German city of Minden.

+The city of Minden was used as a blueprint for the fictional city of Bon Temps, the setting of the Southern Vampire Mysteries series by Charlaine Harris.

 During the Civil War, a large Confederate encampment was located inside of Minden.
 It housed about 15,000 Confederate soldiers.
 The town served as a supply depot for the Confederate Army.
 Close to thirty Confederate soldiers who died in the Battles of Mansfield and Pleasant Hill are buried in the Old Minden Cemetery.